 For the Crisis Support Text Hotline, text 4HOPE to 741741.
 This service provides emotional support for individuals in distress or in crisis through texting.

-For the General Crisis Support Line, text START to 741741 when you are experiencing a general mental health crisis.
+For the General Crisis Support Line, text START to 741741 when experiencing a mental health crisis.

 For the National Suicide Prevention Lifeline, call 1-800-273-TALK (8255) to get support for individuals in suicidal crisis or emotional distress.